MichelFortes/httpbin/README.md

 Header: X-HttpBin-Status

-Description: Determine the _status code_ of the response.
+Description: Specifies the _status code_ of the response.

 ### _Set a response delay_

 Header: X-HttpBin-Sleep

-Description: Determine a response delay in seconds.
+Description: Specifies a response delay in seconds.

 ### _Restrict the content-type accepted by the server_

 Header: X-HttpBin-Content-Type

-Description: Requests with payloads must declare their content type as the same as that accepted by the server, otherwise the server will return a 415 (Unsupported Media Type) status code.
+Description: Requests with payloads must declare a content type that matches the one accepted by the server, otherwise the server will return a 415 (Unsupported Media Type) status code.

 ## Special Features

-### Proxing request
+### Proxying request

 Use the special path "/proxy" with the query param "to" to set the destination to which the request should be proxied.
-The response replicates the headers and body the destination server return.
+The response replicates the headers and body the destination server returns.

 ```
 curl -i "http://localhost:8888/proxy?to=https://google.com"